sbhacks-viii/chat-with-me/README.md

 Watch the demo video here: https://youtu.be/BVzAhW2hG0M
 Read the devpost here: https://devpost.com/software/chat-with-me-8rj1f3

+## Usage Instructions
+- Download the github repository
+- Open two terminals for github repository
+- In terminal 1, do the following command: `cd client && yarn && yarn start`
+- In terminal 2, do the following command: `cd server && yarn && yarn start`
+- Application will open in http://localhost:8080/
+- Restart server terminal to clear all chat logs

 ## Inspiration
 Initially, we struggled to collaborate together as a team as we had no direct way to communicate with each other.
 Then, we asked ourselves, "What if there was a way we could message each other virtually?"
 The question became a mission, and we're proud to present Chat With Me, a messaging web app for passionate individuals looking to streamline their creativity.
 ## What it does